-Contact the Massachusetts Health Connector at (877) 623-6765, or visit mahealthconnector.org.
+To enroll in this plan you must contact the Health Connector at (877) 623-6765, or visit mahealthconnector.org.
 For newborn and adopted dependents: If we receive a claim for an un-enrolled dependent and the claim identifies you as the parent or legal guardian, we will contact you.
 If you intend to enroll the newborn on your HNE plan, we will assist you with the enrollment process.